pipedocs/pipedocs.github.io/content/modules/prestats_proc.md

 prestats_smo[cxt]=5
 ```

-`prestats_sptf` specifies the type of spatial filter to apply for smoothing, while `prestats_smo` specifies the full-width at half-maximum (FWHM) of the smoothink kernel in mm.
+`prestats_sptf` specifies the type of spatial filter to apply for smoothing, while `prestats_smo` specifies the full-width at half-maximum (FWHM) of the smoothing kernel in mm.
 All spatial filtering is contained in the `SPT` routine.

  * Gaussian smoothing applies the same Gaussian smoothing kernel across the entire volume.
  * SUSAN-based smoothing restricts mixing of signals from disparate tissue classes (Smith and Brady, 1997).
  * Uniform smoothing applies smoothing to all voxels until the smoothness computed at every voxel attains the target value.
  * Uniform smoothing may be used as a compensatory mechanism to reduce the effects of subject motion on the final processed image (Scheinost et al., 2014).

+Unlike the smoothing protocols in other modules (e.g., `regress`), the smoothing protocol in `prestats` is a replacement.
+In other words, other modules produce smoothed derivative images (which are subsequently processed in the same way as the primary analyte), while prestats replaces the primary analyte with a smoothed version.

 ### `prestats_tmpf`

 _Temporal filtering parameters._

-Context: `TMP`
+Routine: `TMP`

 For functional connectivity analysis, filtering during the `prestats` module is not recommended.
 (Filter during the `regress` module instead.)
 Bandpass filtering the analyte timeseries but not nuisance regressors re-introduces noise-related variance at removed frequencies when the timeseries is residualised with respect to the regressors via linear fit (Hallquist et al., 2014).
-(The XCP Engine is designed so as to make this involuntary reintroduction of noise impossible.)
+(The pipeline system is designed so as to make this involuntary reintroduction of noise impossible.)
 Instead, the recommended approach is filtering both the timeseries and the nuisance regressors immediately prior to fitting and residualisation (Hallquist et al., 2014).
 To enable this analytic pathway, select no filter and instead use the `regress` module's built-in temporal filter.

 ```bash
 # Gaussian filter